 3–4 large kale leaves, stems removed and leaves roughly chopped

-3 cups soaked white beans such Cannellini
+3 cups dried white beans such as Cannellini beans (soaked, should yeild 3 cups)

 1 teaspoon mixed Italian herbs or dried rosemary